Guidance on other measures

 “Other measures” will be evaluated regularly, taking the most recent available information into account, to ensure the ecological components of interest continue to be conserved.
 Outcomes of evaluations will be shared with partners and stakeholders.
 An adaptive management approach will ensure that any new activity that may be harmful to the ecological components being protected will be addressed.
 If this is not possible, the “other measure” will be removed from future reporting.

-For more information, please visit Operational Guidance for Identifying ‘Other Effective Area-Based Conservation Measures’ in Canada’s Marine Environment.
+- Operational Guidance for Identifying ‘Other Effective Area-Based Conservation Measures’ in Canada’s Marine Environment.

-Providing feedback on DFO’s guidance
+Providing feedback on our guidance

 - Date modified: